 All staff members are trained in basic first aid, and a number of staff positions require first aid certification and CPR.
 Certifications are also required for staff positions in aquatics.
 Program specialist positions in areas such as archery and challenge activities also require specialized training.

 Finally, Wildwood hires a Health Supervisor to oversee the health of the campers and staff in the summer.
 The Health Supervisor is responsible for administering medications and managing any first aid that is given.
 If your camper needs to see a doctor while at camp for a non-emergency, staff will notify you before they see the doctor.
 In the event of a medical emergency, your camper will be given first aid and taken to the closest medical facility for treatment.
 You will be contacted immediately if your camper is involved in a medical emergency.

-The camp director’s and the ranger’s homes are located near the entrance of camp.
+The camp director’s and property manager’s homes are located near the entrance of camp.
+The camp gate is locked when not in use.
 Staff training is conducted on emergency procedures.
-In addition, we contact area law enforcement officials each summer to let them know of our opening and closing camp dates.
+In addition, we are in contact with area law enforcement officials about our programs and camp attendance.